-Pursuant to Mr. Goguen's amended and restated employment agreement, if he resigns for Good Reason or we terminate his employment without Cause (each as defined in his amended and restated employment agreement) not in connection with a Change in Control (as defined in the 2021 Plan), then he will be eligible to receive the following severance benefits: (1) six months of base salary, less applicable tax withholdings and paid in accordance with our regular payroll practices; and (2) up to six months of COBRA premiums paid by us.
-In addition, if Mr. Goguen resigns for Good Reason or we terminate his employment without Cause within three months prior to or twelve months following the effective date of a Change in Control, then he will also be eligible to receive the following severance benefits: (1) an amount equal to his 50% of his target annual performance bonus for the calendar year in which his termination occurs, less applicable tax withholdings; (2) an amount equal to his annual performance bonus for the calendar year in which his termination occurs, less applicable tax withholdings; and (3) all of the outstanding and unvested time-based equity awards he held immediately prior to his termination date will become fully vested and immediately exercisable.
-As a condition to receiving the severance benefits set forth above, Mr. Goguen must sign and comply with a separation agreement in a form presented by us, containing among other terms a general release of claims.
+Pursuant to Mr. Rallo's employment agreement, if he resigns for Good Reason or we terminate his employment without Cause (each as defined in his employment agreement) not in connection with a Change in Control (as defined in the company's 2016 Equity Incentive Plan), then he will be eligible to receive the following severance benefits: (1) nine months of base salary, less applicable tax withholdings and paid in accordance with our regular payroll practices; and (2) up to nine months of COBRA premiums paid by the company.
+In addition, if Mr. Rallo resigns for Good Reason or we terminate his employment without Cause within three months prior to or twelve months following the effective date of a Change in Control, then he will also be eligible to receive the following severance benefits: (1) a pro-rated target annual performance bonus for the calendar year in which his termination occurs, less applicable tax withholdings; (2) the annual performance bonus for the preceding bonus year if his termination occurs between January 1 and March 15 and such annual performance bonus has not yet been paid by the company; and (3) all of the outstanding and unvested equity awards he held immediately prior to his termination date will become fully vested and immediately exercisable.
+As a condition to receiving the severance benefits set forth above, Mr. Rallo must sign and comply with a general release agreement in a form presented by us.